SwiftOnCloud/running-on-me/README.md

 # Running on serve.swifton.me

+## Web Frameworks

-A curated list of apps and frameworks confirmed to run on the server.swifton.me infrastructure
+A curated list of web frameworks and their sample apps confirmed to run on the server.swifton.me infrastructure

 | Framework | Sample App | Try it out |
 |:---------:|:----------:|:----------:|